Venezuela

 Jorge Arreaza, the then-minister of foreign affairs of Venezuela, signs the TPNW in 2017.
 Photo: ICAN

-In a statement to the United Nations in October 2021, Venezuela expressed hope “that the entry into force of the Treaty on the Prohibition of Nuclear Weapons will bring us closer, sooner rather than later, to the global goal of eliminating nuclear weapons”.
+In 2021, Venezuela expressed hope that the TPNW’s entry into force would “bring us closer, sooner rather than later, to the global goal of eliminating nuclear weapons”.

 Implementation